Aerosol Cans / Paint Cans

 Glass bottles and jars; clear, green and brown; rinse clean, remove lids and caps, and place in your recycling container.

 Bottles and jugs with a neck are most likely to be made of plastic that can be recycled.
 (Remove pumps and metal handles, rinse clean.
 No automotive fluid containers, hazardous material containers, plastic bags, landscape edging, plant containers or plastic furniture).

 The code number on the bottom of plastic packaging is often mistaken as a guide to the recyclability of the plastic.
 The code on the bottom is a “Resin Identification Code” that identifies the type of plastic that is used to produce the packaging.

 Rinse Clean, no need to remove labels.

 Place in a separate paper bag and set next to or on top of your recycling bin.
 No need to separate if you have a single stream cart.

-Flatten and tie into a bundle no larger than 3′ X 3′.
-No need to tie if you have a single stream cart.
+Flatten and stack in sheets no larger than 3′ X 3′.
+Place directly in receptacle if you have a single stream cart.